krivadna/MaliciousUrlShortner-/README.md

 Only URL shortner that will shorten any extension over secured network is now available through web.

-🌟 Shorten any malicious file-carrying URL through a simple curl command and easily bypass blacklist filter !
+🌟 Shorten any malicious file-carrying URL through pur web interface and easily bypass blacklist filter !
 Bypass virus total, bitly, redirectdetective and more..

 DIRECT ACCESS